Completed (ongoing work below)

 - Európe (2018–2019) – Production of album with original compositions

 - Mitos Orchestra (2017) – Contributing two compositions to a program of contemporary modal music

 - Vintage Recordings (1962–1964) (2017) – Digitisation of unreleased recordings by Čalgija, research, album production

 - Pîrî Reis (2016–2017) – Production of album with original compositions

 - Balkanika (2010 to date) – Digitisation and online publication of paper archive of music from the Balkans and Anatolia

 On my previous two albums I included one existing piece to honour the sources of my inspiration: ‘Dali znaeš pomniš li’ on Európe and ‘Blackcap’ on Erato.
 At that pace, it will take more albums than I expect to be making to produce an appropriately sized homage.
-My next work will therefore be different; it will consist of my most beloved folk melodies from all over the Balkans, and my own compositions will be supplementary.
+My next work will therefore be different; it will consist of arrangements of my most beloved folk melodies from all over the Balkans, along with my own compositions.
 Coherency will be achieved by performance.
 The material will played by, and where necessary arranged for, a modal ensemble.
 This entails, amongst other things, stripping the pieces from chord accompaniments: a litmus test that only the strongest melodies ‘survive’.

 From a historic-geographical perspective there is only one appropriate name for this project that I can think of: Rumelia.
 While the combination of that name and the overall approach may come across as rather cerebral and possibly revisionist, that is not my intention.
 I am not trying to ‘restore’ pieces to pristine versions from some theoretical modal past.
 I will merely be feeding beautiful melodies to the Kairos Collective, and especially Blackcap tells you that it should work very well.
 The first stage is to select material and produce a book of scores.